CodeGator/CG.Green/README.md

 ### What database(s) does it use?

-A goal of the project is to use a variety of back-end databases.
+A goal of the project is to integrate with a variety of back-end databases.
 We currently operate with:

 * [SqlServer](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)